jan-o-e/jan-o-e/README.md

 # About Me:
 Hello there, I'm Jan, a quantum physics [PhD student](https://www.physics.ox.ac.uk/our-people/ernst) with a background in physics and philosophy.
-I am generally interested in quantum technologies, and particularly quantum computing.
-Currently, I am working on quantum information processing with neutral atoms.
+I am generally interested in quantum technologies.
+Currently, I am working on quantum information processing with atoms and photons.

 Beyond physics, I am interested in tech & software development and have partaken in several hackathons.